Query Me This

 While the initial volume is smaller, all of the mentions are relevant because using the quotations operator only pulled in mentions where campus occurred right next to sonar.
 As we mentioned, “Campus Sonar” is a unique company name so any time those two words appear next to each other, it’s likely they’re referring to Campus Sonar, the company.

 Approach 3: Key Terms, Phrases, and Other Digital Properties

-If I were a Campus Sonar analyst what would I write?
+What would a Campus Sonar analyst write?
 Hmmm...
 “Campus Sonar” OR title:(“Campus Sonar”) OR author:(CampusSonar) OR @CampusSonar OR links:(campus AND sonar) OR url:(campus AND sonar) OR #CampusSonar.

 This approach surfaces 200 mentions, and guess what?
 Those mentions come in at 100 percent relevance.